membrane-php/membrane-core/docs/validators.md

 ### AllOf

 Takes a chain of validators to run in succession.
+All validators provided will be applied to the input, unlike the behaviour of Field which stops as soon as a validator is flagged as invalid.
+This is useful if you want to check multiple validation rules are true and return all error messages back to the user in the case of failure.

 If the entire chain is considered valid AllOf will return `Result::valid`.

 ```